 Crimson Desert just completed one of the fastest Steam sentiment reversals of 2026

 Crimson Desert has rapidly shifted from a rocky launch to one of Steam's biggest ongoing successes.
-Two weeks after release, the game's user reviews climbed to around 85% positive, moving from "Mixed" to "Very Positive" while remaining the best-selling new game on Steam.
-The turnaround followed rapid patches addressing controls, progression issues, and the removal of controversial AI-generated assets.
+Two weeks after release, the game's user reviews climbed to around 85% positive, moving from Mixed to Very Positive while remaining one of the best-selling new games on Steam.

 That pace matters.
 Historically, major PC releases that launch with mixed sentiment often take months to recover, if they recover at all.
 Crimson Desert instead reversed momentum within days, suggesting that the modern PC launch window is becoming dramatically shorter.